Kicksecure/security-misc/README.md

 Mitigations for known CPU vulnerabilities are enabled in their strictest form and simultaneous multithreading (SMT) is disabled.
 See the `/etc/default/grub.d/40_cpu_mitigations.cfg` configuration file.

-Note, to achieve complete protection for known CPU vulnerabilities, the latest security microcode (BIOS/UEFI) updates must also be installed on the system.
+Note, to achieve complete protection for known CPU vulnerabilities, the latest security microcode (BIOS/UEFI) updates must be installed on the system.
+Furthermore, if using Secure Boot, the Secure Boot Forbidden Signature Database (DBX) must be kept up to date through [UEFI Revocation List](https://uefi.org/revocationlistfile) updates.

 Boot parameters relating to kernel hardening, DMA mitigations, and entropy generation are outlined in the `/etc/default/grub.d/40_kernel_hardening.cfg`